Decorated marked surfaces: spherical twists versus braid twists: Further studies

 for any $i=2,\cdots, m-1$, which implies the lemma. \end{proof}

 A consequence of Lemma~\ref{lem:rel} is

 provided $i\neq j$ and $k\neq l$.

-The following result was original in \cite{KQ1} for type $A$ and $D$, which is also independent obtained by Grant-Marsh for all Dynkin type. \begin{proposition} If $(Q,W)$ is mutation-equivalent to a Dynkin diagram $\underline{Q}$, then the algebraic twist group $\AT(Q,W)$ is isomorphic to the corresponding braid group $\Br({\underline{Q}})$. \end{proposition}
+The following result was originally in \cite{KQ1} for type $A$ and $D$, which is also independently obtained by Grant-Marsh for all Dynkin types. \begin{proposition} If $(Q,W)$ is mutation-equivalent to a Dynkin diagram $\underline{Q}$, then the algebraic twist group $\AT(Q,W)$ is isomorphic to the corresponding braid group $\Br({\underline{Q}})$. \end{proposition}

-\begin{remark} We believe that the proposition above also holds for affine Dynkin case, as long as $Q$ does not have double arrows.
-The point is, one should be able to defined an algebraic twist group for a (good) quiver with potential, which provides a presentation of the corresponding spherical twist group (or/and Dehn twist group). \end{remark}
+\begin{remark} We believe that the proposition above also holds for the affine Dynkin case, as long as $Q$ does not have double arrows.
+The point is, one should be able to define an algebraic twist group for a (good) quiver with potential, which provides a presentation of the corresponding spherical twist group (or/and Dehn twist group). \end{remark}